ericzzj1989/BALF/README.md

 ```

 ## Demo
-Below we show how BALF , in combination with [HardNet](https://github.com/DagnyT/hardnet), can be used for feature extraction and matching on an image pair.
+Below we show how BALF, in combination with [HardNet](https://github.com/DagnyT/hardnet), can be used for feature extraction and matching on an image pair.
 You can also refer to the [demo](demo) for more details.

 ```python
 from balf.utils import test_utils